 At the University of Manitoba, we strongly recommend that you access the services of the Sexual Assault Nurse Examiner (SANE) Program or Klinic Community Health Centre.
 These services are comprehensive and specialize in supporting individuals who have experienced sexual assault.
 This is helpful as medical, legal and counselling information and options can be provided in one place.

-Outside of Winnipeg, evidence collection is available through the RCMP and is possible for up to 120 hours (5 days) after an assault.
+- Outside of Winnipeg, evidence collection is available through the RCMP and is possible for up to 120 hrs (five days) after an assault.

 Student Counselling Centre provides both crisis support and trauma counselling to students and is free and confidential.
 Services are available on both the Fort Garry and Bannatyne Campuses.

-Employee and Family Assistance Program (EFAP) - The U of M Employee and Family Assistance Program (provided through Shepell FGI) offers a full range of flexible and confidential services and support, including counselling, for employees of the University of Manitoba and their families.
+Employee and Family Assistance Program (EFAP) — The UM Employee and Family Assistance Program (provided through Shepell FGI) offers a full range of flexible and confidential services and support, including counselling, for employees of the University of Manitoba and their families.
 24/7 crisis counselling support is available via 1-800-387-4765.

 All the additional supports listed are safe, respectful spaces to disclose experiences of sexual violence and get referral information.